 If a property is held in your partner's sole name there is no presumption that you will be entitled to a share in the equity, regardless of how long you've lived together.
 It will be up to you to prove that a trust exists.

 This area of law is complex and we recommend that you seek independent advice according to your own circumstances.
 Our experienced team is on hand to assist.
-Please contact Michaela Sargeant or Anthony Vingoe, complete our online enquiry form or call our offices on 01444 235232.
+Please contact Michaela Sargeant, complete our online enquiry form or call our offices on 01444 235232.

 What do I need to know about child maintenance?